RedisLabs/redislabs-docs/content/rs/installing-upgrading/file-locations.md

 | /opt/redislabs/lib | System library files |
 | /opt/redislabs/sbin | System binaries for tweaking provisioning |

-## Configuration and Data Directories
+## Configuration and data directories

 The default directories that Redis Enterprise Software uses for data and metadata are: